 All proceeds from the openings go to the National Garden Scheme who support a range of medical charities.

 Bere Mill’s gardens are also open to the public for special events.
-Come and see us at the Hampshire Country & Garden Festival on Sunday 14th June 2020, last year there were 3500 visitors to a family fun day of children’s events, plant stalls, beer and food offers – and much more!
+Come and see us (hopefully) at the Hampshire Country & Garden Festival on Sunday 13th June 2021 for a family fun day of children’s events, plant stalls, beer and food offers – and much more!

 We welcome private garden visits for groups of 15 or more from February to October.